 Using A Micronutrient Panel to Assess Health

 A micronutrient panel can assess your nutritional balance and identify deficiencies.
-SpectraCell’s micronutrient testing offers the most accurate, scientifically proven method of assessing nutritional deficiencies.
+Micronutrient testing offers the most accurate and scientifically proven method of assessing nutritional deficiencies.

 Be Proactive, NOT Reactive

-- Traditionally, a person waited to go to the doctor at the first signs of a symptom.
-Today, individuals are looking for way to not only manage illness with personalized treatment plans, but they are also seeking to achieve a higher level of wellness.
+- Traditionally, a person waits to go to the doctor at the first sign of a symptom.
+Today, individuals are looking for a way not only to manage illness with personalized treatment plans, but they are also seeking to achieve a higher level of wellness.

-- Eating a balanced diet, exercising and taking a multivitamin is simply not enough.
-Each person’s body is unique in its own way.
+- Eating a balanced diet, exercising, and taking a multivitamin is not enough.
+Each person’s body is unique in its way.
 Due to the complexity of the human body, an individualized healthcare approach is the only way to guarantee optimal results.

 What is the Micronutrient Panel Test?

-- SpectraCell’s Micronutrient tests measure the function of 35 nutritional components including vitamins, antioxidants, minerals and amino acids within our white blood cells.
-Scientific evidence shows us that analyzing white blood cells gives us the most accurate analysis of a body’s deficiencies.
+- Micronutrient tests measure the function of 35+ nutritional components, including vitamins, antioxidants, minerals, and amino acids within our white blood cells.
+Scientific evidence shows us that analyzing red and white blood cells gives us the most accurate analysis of a body’s deficiencies.

-- SpectraCell’s Micronutrient lab results include an overview page with all deficiencies listed, numeric and graphic reports easily identifying deficiencies and repletion and supplementation recommendations.
+- Micronutrient lab results include an overview page with all deficiencies listed, numeric and graphic reports easily identifying deficiencies and repletion, and supplementation recommendations.

 Comprehensive Analysis of a Micronutrient Panel

-- Measures how micronutrients and antioxidants are actually functioning within the white blood cells
+- Measures how micronutrients and antioxidants are functioning within the white blood cells

 - Reflects total metabolic function rather than isolated biochemical pathways

-- Demonstrates the intracellular function of micronutrients simultaneously
+- Demonstrates the intracellular and extracellular function of micronutrients simultaneously

 - Gives physicians the ability to tailor treatment plans to each patient’s specific requirements rather than to “norms”